How Effective Are Boat Trim Pads?

 Frequently asked questions

-Trim tabs work the same way as the control surfaces on an airplane.
-They help stabilize the boat and keep it running on an "even keel".
-They are attached to trim tab actuators, which are controlled either hydraulically or electronically, and they help keep the boat level and even as you move through the water.
+Trim pads work in the same way as the control surfaces on an aeroplane.
+They help stabilise the boat and keep it running on an even keel.
+They are controlled either hydraulically or electronically and they help to keep the boat level as it moves through the water.

 Written by